expo/vector-icons/README.md

 # @expo/vector-icons

+> [!TIP]
+> As of Expo SDK 54, we recommend using [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) instead of `@expo/vector-icons`. `react-native-vector-icons` is a popular library which includes the same features (and more!), latest icon sets and more modular packages.
+Read the [migration guide](https://expo.fyi/migrating-from-expo-vector-icons) to learn more.
+>
+> This library will continue to receive bugfixes for the foreseeable future, but we recommend using `react-native-vector-icons` for all projects.

-This library is a compatibility layer around [@oblador/react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) to work with the Expo asset system.
-If you're using React Native without Expo, you have no need for this library -- carry on! (or maybe [check out Expo](https://expo.dev/)).
+This library was a compatibility layer around [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) to work with the Expo asset system.
+If you're using React Native without Expo, you have no need for this library — carry on! (or maybe [check out Expo](https://expo.dev/)).

 ## Resources